GirishHakki/Microservices-E-Commerce-eks-project/README.md

 ```
 ---
 ## Step 16: Create a Jenkins Pipeline Job for Backend and frondend & Route 53 Setup
-Enable HTTPS for aluru.site with AWS Classic Load Balancer (CLB)
+Enable HTTPS for girish.site with AWS Classic Load Balancer (CLB)

-This guide explains how to configure HTTPS for your domain aluru.site using AWS Classic Load Balancer (CLB), Route 53, and AWS Certificate Manager (ACM).
+This guide explains how to configure HTTPS for your domain girish.site using AWS Classic Load Balancer (CLB), Route 53, and AWS Certificate Manager (ACM).

 ## ✅ Prerequisites
 ```
 A working application (e.g., on EC2 or Kubernetes).
-A registered domain: aluru.site
+A registered domain: girish.site
 Domain is managed in Route 53 as a Public Hosted Zone.
 Go to AWS Route 53
 Create a Hosted Zone:
-Domain: aluru.site
+Domain: girish.site
 Type: Public Hosted Zone
 3. Update Hostinger Nameservers: